Advertisement

 Mongo poppers come in both wood and plastic.
 This lit-up bluefin trevally was fooled by timber.
 Capt.
 Jack Sprengel

-“I believe a wood lure has the best action in the water, especially in the hands of a skilled fisherman,” says Dick Fincher, of Phase II Lures in Westport, Connecticut.
+“I believe a wood lure has the best action in the water, especially in the hands of a skilled fisherman,” said Dick Fincher, of Phase II Lures in Westport, Connecticut.
 “It’s important when picking a wood lure to know what that lure is designed to do.”
-Popular Phase II wood plugs like the Scooter Floating Popper and Junior Darting Swimmer come with a fishing‑suggestion card for this reason.
+Phase II wood plugs used to come with a fishing‑suggestion card for this reason.

 Anglers steeped in the history and tradition of fishing are more apt to consider wooden plugs.
 “If an angler learned about wood lures from a previous generation, and if he himself is skilled in casting,” says Fincher, “chances are, he will have a wood plug tied to a rod.”